Any guesses about why you can perform like a superstar one day, yet be totally mediocre the next?

 So I’d shoot all the time; I’d only use my best shot; and I’d force shots from bad angles.
 I didn’t pass much, either.
 If I did, it was usually when I was tired instead of when my teammates were open.

-PRESSING made me super-predictable.
+Forcing made me super-predictable.
 Defenders and goalies could figure me out and shut me down pretty quickly.
 The only reason I still scored was because my raw skills were good.

 I also missed trends in the opposition’s defense – trends that would have told me how to beat them.